How we care for streams, soils, and watersheds shapes the resilience of our landscapes and communities for generations.

 Meals: Farm-to-table lunch provided both days

-Optional: Overnight camping available on site
+Optional: Overnight camping available on site for $25

 Cost: The training cost is $475 USD and includes instruction, materials, and locally sourced, delicious lunches each day.